janhq/cortex.cpp/README.md

-  models start        Start a specified model. models stop         Stop a specified model. models update       Update the configuration of a specified model. engines             Execute a specified command related to engines. engines list        List all available engines.
+  models start        Start a specified model. models stop         Stop a specified model. models update       Update the configuration of a specified model.
 ```
 ## Uninstall Cortex